Wright0/PDA-static-dynamic-testing/testing_task_1.md

   #The above method could be simplified since we're working with booleans, but I think that's a refactor situation and not necessarily an error.

   dif highest_card(card1 card2)
   # "dif" should be "def".
-There should be a comma between the parameters.
-We also have yet another naming convention for methods.
+  # There should be a comma between the parameters.
+  # We also have yet another naming convention for methods.
 Here we're using snake case.
-Because we're comparing multiple object instances, we should also use .self to allow it to access more than one at a time.
+  # Should be a class method, not an object method.
   if card1.value > card2.value
     return card
     # card is an undefined variable here.
 It should be card1.